 Building Super Structure (If not reviewed in IP 60856)

 The inspectors should verify, by document review and as necessary in field walkdown, the licensee has evaluated the building superstructure and associated SSCs to transfer static and dynamic loads from the crane through the superstructure to the base mat.
-At a minimum, the licensee should have utilized appropriate load combinations and the FSAR code of record.
+At a minimum, the licensee should have utilized appropriate load combinations and allowable stresses from the FSAR code of record.
 Examples of previously identified deficiencies can be found in NRC IN 2019-09.

 Lay Down Area Structure (If not reviewed in IP 60856)

 The inspectors should verify, by document review and, as necessary, in-field walkdown, that the licensee has evaluated the maximum expected load placed on SSCs, including buried SSCs, by the DSS at each location the DSS is set on or moved over onsite.
 Areas may include the spent fuel pool, spent fuel pool shelf, cask washdown and processing areas, building rail bay, and heavy haul path.
-At a minimum, the licensee should have utilized appropriate load combinations and allowable from the FSAR code of record.
+At a minimum, the licensee should have utilized appropriate load combinations and allowable stresses from the FSAR code of record.
 The inspectors should verify the areas can withstand the heavy loads of the DSS and supporting equipment or that modifications have been designed and implemented to reinforce the area and protect SSCs.
 The inspectors should also verify that the licensee has verified the seismic stability, including sliding and tipping, of the DSS if required.
 Examples of previously identified deficiencies can be found in NRC IN 2019-09.

 Transfer Path Structure (If not reviewed in IP 60856)